Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Sensitivity and Generalization

 \subsection{Sensitivity as Capacity Measure}

-We provide a simple illustration to show how maximum sensitivity can be used as a capacity measure to derive generalization bounds.
+We show how maximum sensitivity can be used as a capacity measure to derive generalization bounds.
 Capacity measures such as the VC Dimension are a classical approach to derive sample complexities and probabilistic upper bounds for the test error of a classification model.

 Let $\funcset_k:\hamn \rightarrow \{\pm1\}$ be a class of functions such that the maximum sensitivity for any function $f \in \funcset_k$ is upper bounded by $k$ where $0\leq k \leq n$.
 Any function $f$ with a maximum sensitivity $k$ can be uniquely determined by its values on any Hamming ball of radius $2k$ in $\hamn$ \citep{gopalan2016smooth}.
 This can be used to upper bound the size of the function class $|\funcset_k| \leq 2^{\binom{n}{\leq 2k}}$.
 Since the VC Dimension (denoted $\vcd$) of a class of functions $\funcset$ is upper bounded by $\log|\funcset|$, we have that,